 – It can reduce the sting from insect bites.

-– It can help reduce pain from earaches.
+– It may help reduce pain from earaches.

 – Put lavender in a satchel or small pillow in closets and drawers to keep clothes smelling fresh.
 This can also be helpful for repelling moths.